xavierjohn/partial-content-uploads/draft-ietf-partial-content-uploads.md

 The Content-Length header field defined in Section 3.3.2 of {{!RFC7630}} is the most appropriate header field to indicate the size of the intended content being transferred.
 As Section 3 of {{!RFC7631}} indicates, a 'representation' can be anything.
 In this document, the 'representation' would be the allocated storage for the content transfer, such as a file.

 The client scripting engines of modern browsers use the XMLHttpRequest (XHR) API.
-Section 4.5.2 of the {{?XHR}} specification clearly indicates that the Content-Length header is restricted and may only be set by the browser.
+Section 4.5.2 of the {{XHR}} specification clearly indicates that the Content-Length header is restricted and may only be set by the browser.
 The inability to set the Content-Length header without a body makes it an unusable header field as it relates to this document.

 In lieu of defining a new header field, this document elected to use the existing Content-Disposition header field defined in {{!RFC2183}} and {{!RFC6266}} to serve the same purpose.